Effective Free Energy Landscapes and Black Hole Thermodynamic Phase Transitions: Effective free energy landscape

 Here we would like to consider one such theoretical noise profile to see how multiplicative noise could affect the nature of the Hawking-Page transition of a Schwarzschild-AdS black hole systems.
 For definiteness, we adopt the Stratronovich's rule ($\lambda=1$) and set $k=L=1$.
 The It\^o's rule ($\lambda=0$) gives qualitatively similar results.

 We take $g(r)=1+a - sign(a) \sqrt{a^2-(r-|a|)^2}$ for $r<|a|$, and $g(r)=1$ for $r>|a|$ ($a>-1$).
-The noise differs from the uniform additive noise only in $r<|a|$, and it is stronger (weaker) than the additive white noise for $a>0$ ($-1<a<0$).
+The noise differs from the uniform additive noise $g(r)=1$ only in $r<|a|$, and it is stronger (weaker) than the additive white noise for $a>0$ ($-1<a<0$).
 For $a>0$, $g(r)$ decreases from $g(0)=1+a$ to $g(a)=1$ along a circular arc of radius $a$.
 For $a<0$, $g(r)$ increases from $g(0)=1-|a|$ to $g(a)=1$ along a circular arc.
 With this profile, black hole spacetimes with smaller horizons experience greater changes of noise level from the the additive noise in (\ref{G0}).

 Fig.\,3 shows $G(r, T_{HP})$ for different values of $a$ at $T_{HP}=1/\pi$, the Hawking-Page critical temperature in the case of additive noise (i.e., $a=0$).
 The constant $c$ is chosen such that $G(0,T)=0$.
 It is seen that for $-1<a <0$ (weaker noise level near $r=0$), the system is still in the thermal AdS state, and for $a>0$ (stronger noise level near $r=0$), the system is already in the large black hole state.
 One can understand this effect as weaker noise fluctuation near $r=0$ favors the formation of the thermal AdS states and disfavors the formation of the large black hole.
-Thus one would expect a higher (lower) Hawking-Page critical temperature for $-1<a<0$ ($a>0$).
+Thus one would expect a higher (lower) critical temperature for phase transition for $-1<a<0$ ($a>0$).
 It is worthy to note that for $a>0$, $G(r,T)$ could develop a new local minimum in $r<a$.
-However this minimum does not correspond to a solution of the Einstein equation.
+However, this minimum does not correspond to a solution of the Einstein equation, as the values of $r$ and $T$ at this minimum do not satisfy the Hawking temperature relation in (\ref{data}).
+In the original free energy landscape it represents a transient state \cite{LW1}.
+Here we shall call such states the metastable transient states.

+For $a<0$ the phase structures of the thermodynamic black hole spacetimes are qualitatively similar to that of the case with $a=0$.
+However, for cases with $a>0$, it is anticipated that the possible presence of the new minimum will add new features to the phase structure of the thermodynamic black hole spacetimes.
+As a representative example we show in Fig.\,4 the effective free energy $G(r, T)$ as a function $r$ for the case with $a=0.2$ at different temperatures.
+It shows that already at $T_m$, a local minimum corresponding to the large black hole state begins to appear, while for $a=0$ case this state is degenerate with the unstable medium black hole state at the inflection point.
+As $T$ increases, the large black hole state gradually becomes the stable state, and the local minimum, i.e., the meta stable transient state, remains in the $g(r)>1$ (i.e., $a<0.2$) region before it disappears at sufficiently high $T$.